nullfame/jaypie-model/README.md

 Most of what I have found:

 * Focuses on routing, which I believe should be boilerplate we abstract away by following a REST vocabulary
-* Is agnoistic on the schema of the response, which I believe leaves a lot for the developer to figure out
+* Is agonistic on the schema of the response, which I believe leaves a lot for the developer to figure out

 ## License